EhsanZB/JavaScript-notes/11-Arrays/notes.md

 var base = 1024;
 var myArray3 = [1,base,base+4,-base,"23"];
 ```
-* Arrays ca be 'sparse': when an array literal contains 2 commas (,,) in a row --> it means that an element is missing.
+* Arrays ca be `sparse`: when an array literal contains 2 commas (,,) in a row, it means that an element is missing.
 * missing elements are 'undefined'.

 ```js